 Laura Solano, ASLA, Principal, Michael Van Valkenburgh Associates, Inc.

-Meg Calkins, FASLA, SITES AP, Professor + Department Head, North Carolina State University
+Meg Calkins, FASLA, SITES AP, Department Head and Professor of Landscape Architecture, North Carolina State University

 To register for the live event: Click Here